kiequoo/specs2x/README.md

 }
 ```

-Then your database will be `implicitly` passed to your specification
+Then your database will be `implicitly` passed to the specification

 ```scala
 import specs2x.DatabaseSpec